The fall season usually means lots of leaf-raking, tree-trimming and gutter-cleaning.

 Like with any physical activity, Dr. Ruthmann suggests warming up before you start (Again, it’s especially true if you have a history of heart disease, are older or aren’t physically active).
 Also remember to drink plenty of water and take frequent breaks.

 Listen to your body for warning signs

-If you experience these signs, and of course any other symptoms of heart attack, do not hesitate.
-Call 9-1-1 right away.
+“Of course, if you experience any signs or symptoms of heart attack, do not hesitate and call 9-1-1 right away,” Dr. Ruthmann says.